LiliaFramework/Lilia/ReadMe.md

   Contextual radial options for money, voice and recognition.

 * **Administration Tools**
-  Logging, tickets, warns, teleport and spectate.
+  Built-in admin menu handles logging, tickets, warns, teleport and spectate.
+ULX is not supported due to its outdated CAMI.

 * **Performance & Protection**
   Tick monitoring, network profiling and anti-exploit checks.